 Crucially, VoIP monitoring software will allow you to see how much latency and packet loss is present on your network.

-Here is our list of the best VoIP monitoring tools for 2020:
+Here is our list of the best VoIP monitoring tools:

 - SolarWinds VoIP and Network Quality Manager EDITOR’S CHOICE Comprehensive package of VoIP monitoring software and analysis utilities.
 Runs on Windows Server.